 As well as teaching basic obedience commands and manners at home, taking your puppy to training classes will help him to learn to respect, trust and obey you instinctively.
 It will strengthen the bond between you and help you to learn to handle any puppy behavior problems that arise.

-If your dog becomes hysterical when you go out and leave him at home, or even when he's simply in another room where he can't see you, he might be suffering from something called canine separation anxiety.
+If your puppy or dog gets hysterical when you go out and leave him at home, or even when he's simply in another room where he can't see you, he might be suffering from something called canine separation anxiety.

 Although this is a real behavior issue, it can be difficult to be sure whether your dog is actually suffering from this condition or is simply nervous or unsettled when you're not around.

-Almost all puppies whine, cry and/or bark when left alone even for short periods.
-This is absolutely normal (and is an inborn safety mechanism which keeps them safe in the wild) and as your little guy grows older and more self-confident this clinginess will disappear.
+Almost all puppies whine, cry and/or bark when left alone even for short periods and this is absolutely normal (and is an inborn safety mechanism which keeps them safe in the wild).
+As your little guy grows older and more self-confident this clinginess will disappear.

 True separation anxiety is quite different and dogs who suffer from it can have mild, moderate or even severe anxiety attacks which leave him (and you) very upset, even frantic.